A generalization of the CHSH inequality self-testing maximally entangled states of any local dimension: The Bell inequality

 We will check that $\mathds{1}_{{\mathcal{U}}_m} \ket{\psi} = \mathds{1}_{\text{Range}(A_0^{(m)})}\ket{\psi} = \mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi} = \mathds{1}_{{\mathcal{V}}_m} \ket{\psi} = \ket{\psi_m}$.
 We compute

 where the third line follows from the hypothesis that the correlation has the form of Lemma \ref{lem: key}.
 The same calculation starting from $\mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi}$ gives $\mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi}= \mathds{1}_{\text{Range}(A_0^{(m)})} \mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi}$, which, together with \eqref{eq: 14}, implies $\mathds{1}_{\text{Range}(A_0^{(m)})} \ket{\psi} = \mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi}$.
 With similar calculations, we also deduce $\mathds{1}_{\text{Range}(A_1^{(m)})} \ket{\psi} = \mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi}$, which implies $\mathds{1}_{\text{Range}(A_0^{(m)})} \ket{\psi} = \mathds{1}_{\text{Range}(A_1^{(m)})} \ket{\psi}$, and hence $\mathds{1}_{{\mathcal{U}}_m} \ket{\psi} = \mathds{1}_{\text{Range}(A_0^{(m)})}\ket{\psi}$.
 Similarly $\mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi} = \mathds{1}_{\text{Range}(B_1^{(m)})} \ket{\psi}$, and hence $\mathds{1}_{{\mathcal{V}}_m} \ket{\psi} = \mathds{1}_{\text{Range}(B_0^{(m)})}\ket{\psi}$.
-Altogether, we have deduced that $\mathds{1}_{{\mathcal{U}}_m} \ket{\psi} = \mathds{1}_{\text{Range}(A_0^{(m)})}\ket{\psi} = \mathds{1}_{\text{Range}(B_0^{(m)})} \ket{\psi} = \mathds{1}_{{\mathcal{V}}_m} \ket{\psi} = \ket{\psi_m}$.
+Altogether, we have deduced that .

-Hence, setting $w_m = \|\ket{\psi_m}\|^2$ gives the desired weights, and it's clear what the correlations $p_m$ are.
+Finally, set $w_m = \|\ket{\psi_m}\|^2$ to get the desired weights, and take the correlations $p_m$ as in \eqref{eq: 10}.
 We argue similarly for the weights $w'_m$ and the correlations $p_m'$.
 A very similar argument yields the conclusion for the case of odd $d$.

 \end{proof}

 \begin{cor} Any correlation $p \in \mathcal{C}_q^{3,4,d,d}$ with zero cross-terms (i.e. of the form of Lemma \ref{lem: key}) satisfies the following:

 \begin{itemize} \item If $d$ is even, there exist weights $w_m, w'_m \geq 0$, $m=0,..,\frac{d}{2}-1$, with $\sum_m w_m = 1$, $\sum_m w'_m = 1$, such that, for all $m$, and